Enhancing the skilled healthcare workforce in Africa

 Leaders in Health: Women Global Health Leadership Fellowship

-University of Cape Town
+University of Cape Town, University of Toronto

-Flag of South Africa South Africa Flag of Canada Canada
+Flag of Canada Canada Flag of South Africa South Africa

 Masters in Epidemiology of Communicable Diseases

-University of Toronto
+African Institute for Mathematical Sciences, University of Toronto

-Flag of Rwanda Rwanda Flag of Canada Canada
+Flag of Canada Canada Flag of Rwanda Rwanda

 MPH/ MSc. in Non-Communicable Diseases (NCDs)